What measures has the EU taken in response to the Russian invasion of Ukraine?

 - Cijfers opvang vluchtelingen uit Oekraïne in Nederland - Number of Ukraine refugees in the Netherlands (Dutch only)

-On October 8, 2024, the EU adopted a sanctions framework for hybrid threats that allows it to target individuals and entities engaged in actions and policies by the government of the Russian Federation that undermine the fundamental values, security, independence and integrity of the EU and its member states.
+On October 8, 2024, the EU proposed a sanctions framework for hybrid threats that damage the EU and its member states.

 More information: